Skip to main content

 Key terms

-The equivalence point is where stoichiometrically equivalent amounts of acid and base have reacted.
-The endpoint is where the indicator changes colour, chosen to be as close as possible to the equivalence point.
+The equivalence point is where stoichiometrically equivalent amounts of acid and base have reacted, as defined by the balanced equation.
+The endpoint is where the chosen indicator changes colour.
+A well-chosen indicator makes the endpoint coincide with the equivalence point as closely as possible, so the titre is a true measure of the reacting amounts.

-1. Use a balanced equation to find the mole ratio.
+1. Write the balanced equation and read off the mole ratio.

 2. Calculate moles of the standard reactant from n=cVn = cV using the titre.

-3. Use the mole ratio to find moles of the unknown.
+3. Use the mole ratio to find moles of the analyte.

 Technique and reliability

-• Rinse the burette and pipette with the solution they will hold; rinse the conical flask only with distilled water.
+• Rinse the burette and pipette with the solution they will hold; rinse the conical flask with distilled water only (residual water does not change the moles delivered into it).

 Why it matters for monitoring